cse110-fa22-group9/Team9Repository/admin/Team_Logs/main-documentation.md

 #### movie-show-subpage.js
 Document that starts the function calls to generate the expanded cards
 #### smallMovieCard.js
+The file contains both inner html, css, and javascripts for designing and styling of the small movie cards that appear on the home page.
+The small movie card displays the show title and image, the rating, and how much progress the user has made into the show.
 #### smallShowCard.js
+The file contains both inner html, css, and javascripts for designing and styling of the small show cards that appear on the home page.
+The small show card displays the show title and image, the rating, and how much progress the user has made into the show.
 #### tools.js
 [return to the overview](#Source-Files)